Trainer Paths

 Poké Assist

 At level 15, your partner Pokémon boosts the power of your Capture Styler.
-When any of your Pokémon use a move that is the same type as either of your partner Pokémon's types, the move's attack roll is made with advantage.
+When any of your Pokémon use a move that is the same type as either of your current partner Pokémon's types, the move's attack roll is made with advantage.
 Additionally, you have advantage on making captures against Pokémon that share a type with your partner Pokémon.